Student Aaliyah Davis offers a frank assessment of diversity in the Northwest Arkansas region.

-I’ve visited your region on numerous occasions and when I reflect on my time in Northwest Arkansas, I can’t help but feel disappointed.
-As a Black teenager, I feel more should be offered to the black community if you’re looking to diversify this area.
-I’ve visited Fayetteville, Bentonville and Rogers, and each time I’ve felt left out due to the lack of diversity.
-I would like to experience a welcoming culture in Northwest Arkansas that seeks to invest more in the establishment of black businesses, black cultural events and financial education to advance the black community.
+As a black teenager, I feel more should be offered to the black community.
+I visited Fayetteville, Bentonville, Rogers and felt left out due to the lack of diversity.
+I would like to experience a welcoming culture in Northwest Arkansas that seeks to invest in the establishment of black businesses, black cultural events and financial education to advance the black community.

-A former student of the U of A I recently spoke with dropped out of college due to depression issues, and although he says he feels U of A had little to do with that, the campus environment could have been a very small contributing factor.
-This student felt that “There is nothing for minority students to do but join Greek life.”
-This circles back to my point that black and other minority students should have a bigger amount of space to handle personal issues, fellowship with other students of their ethic background and to just feel that they’re not alone.
+One former UA student, named Mark, dropped out of college due to depression issues.
+Although he says the U of A had nothing to do with his depression, the campus should feel some responsibility for it.
+Every student should be regularly checked on.
+Mark also said that he feels that “there is nothing for minority students to do but join Greek life.”
+This further proves my point that black and minority students should have an unlimited amount of space to handle personal issues, fellowship with other students of their ethic background and to just feel that they’re not alone.

-If they’re struggling to attract more of “us,” we should roll up our sleeves and do some things ourselves.
-I hope Northwest Arkansas considers my view and critiques and chooses to do something about it, expeditiously.
+I hope Northwest Arkansas considers my view and critique, and chooses to do something about it, expeditiously.